Psychology: BS, BA

 - Freshmen: Students that meet the USU admission requirements can be admitted in to the pre-psychology major.

-- Transfer Students: Transfer students and USU students transferring from other majors qualify for the pre-psychology major if they meet USU's general admissions requirements.
+- Transfer Students: Transfer students and USU students transferring from other majors qualify for the pre-psychology major with a 2.75 USU/Overall GPA.

 International students have additional admissions requirements.